dimikara/SQL-Query-a-DB/README.md

 * 2. Which is the Music Genre that dominates in most countries?

-* 3. Which Artists appear in more than 10 Playlists?
+* 3.

-*
+* 4. How did the Revenue for “Rock” genre change during the period 2009-2013?